brycewray/hugo-site/content/posts/2022/08/static-tweets-hugo-tale-two-sources/index.md

 #initTextEditor: iA Writer
 ---

+**Update from the future in general (!)**: Changes in the status of one or more Twitter APIs, perhaps due to the many corporate changes at Twitter itself following its purchase by Elon Musk, **likely will render moot this and other related posts within**.\
+\
-**Update from the future in general (!)**: I continue to improve upon the shortcode described herein.
+Until then, I continue to improve upon the shortcode described herein.
 Any displayed tweets in this or other posts obviously will be rendered by the most current code available --- with the only exception being when it serves a purpose to show a less well-rendered tweet, such as for a comparison between [Hugo](https://gohugo.io)'s [standard `tweet` shortcode](https://gohugo.io/content-management/shortcodes/#tweet) and my shortcode.\
 \
 **However**, in this or any other related post as the actual code changes, I will **not** change the post's code sample (for archival purposes) **unless** there's an overriding reason to change; *e.g.*, to correct a mistake that slipped past me during the editing process.\
 \